5 Questions to Ask When Considering a Teacher Training Program

 Your studio instructors will be a large part of your training, from their knowledge to their personality to their years of experience teaching.
 Take some time to research the teachers at various studios, read reviews, and take public classes from them.
 Make sure you feel that the teachers are incredibly knowledgeable in the field of yoga and can guide beginners and seasoned practitioners through a safe and thorough experience.

 You’ll learn about human anatomy, including posture, integrated movement and the prevention of common injuries.
-You’ll study philosophy, including the eight limbs, yoga sutras, Buddhadharma, and the Sanskrit language.
-You’ll practice sequencing, incorporating meditation, vinyasa breath and props.
-Additionally, you’ll teach two community classes!
+You’ll study philosophy, including the eight limbs, and the Sanskrit language.
+You’ll practice sequencing, incorporating meditation, classical yoga, vinyasa breath & movement, and the use of props.
+Additionally, you’ll receive unlimited yoga for the duration of the program.